 After two month, his level just took off: everything sort of came together for him: French had become like a code, and he had broken it.
 It was logical.

-In my 20 years of teaching French, I only met one student like this one.
+In my 25+ years of teaching French, I only met one student like this one.

 You ask them to prepare a chapter, thinking they’ll read it once or twice.
 But they arrive in class and have pretty much memorized the whole thing.

-Back to the regular student.
-A good idea to start in French is to memorize useful sentences by heart.
+A good idea to be able to communicate in French faster is to memorize useful sentences by heart.
 Prioritise what you are going to actually use in everyday conversation.

 Many programs claim: “learn 30 new words and sentences a day and you’ll cover most of French vocabulary in no time”.

 It may be so.
 You may have “covered” it.
 But would you be able to remember all these words after… a week?
 Let along be able to use them in a conversation, nor deduct by yourself the grammar constructions that rules the sentences.